This project is closed for feedback

 The ACT and Australian governments have jointly committed $137.8 million to plan and deliver a new Canberra Aquatic Centre to meet the needs of our growing population and replace aging aquatic facilities across the city.

-Planned for the heart of Commonwealth Park, near future light rail stops, this landmark facility will be a place for everyone.
-Whether you’re a keen swimmer, a parent with young kids, an older adult who likes to stay active, or someone who simply enjoys being in the water, we want to design it with our community in mind.
+Planned for the heart of Commonwealth Park, near future light rail stops, a new Canberra Aquatic Centre will be a place for Canberrans to enjoy.
+Whether you’re a keen swimmer, a parent with young kids, an older adult who likes to stay active, or someone who simply enjoys being in the water.
+The project aims to design a facility that reflects the Canberran’s priorities, delivering a multi-use facility that can be enjoyed year-round.

 Investigation area of project